College in America Blog

 Student Loans: These are the Facts, Jack

-• The federal student loan system has no underwriting standards.
+• The federal student loan system is a trap for the unwary.
+Almost any high school graduate can find a college or university that will accept them.
+However, the federal student loan system has no underwriting standards.
 They will loan money to any college student without regard to their passion or their academic ability.

-• High school GPA is very predictive.
+• Your high school GPA is very predictive.
 Five out of eight high school graduates who matriculate have a GPA of 3.5 or better.
-The chance these students graduate from college is high, and they are going to be very strong candidates for one of those relatively scarce “college” jobs.
+The chance these students graduate from college is 72%, and they are going to be very strong candidates for one of those relatively scarce “college” jobs.

-• The chances of a high school student with a 3.0 GPA graduating from college is 50-50, a coin toss, and the odds drop rapidly from there.
+• College is a competition.
+The chance of a high school student with a 3.0 GPA graduating from college is 50-50, a coin toss, and the odds drop rapidly from there.
+If an “average” high school student manages to graduate from college, they then enter into a fierce competition for a “college” job.

-That leaves us with the three out of eight who are not top students.
-In my opinion, W-A-Y too many high school graduates, many with the “deck” stacked against them, opt for college, leaning on student loans to “pay the freight.”
-Most of these students would be wiser to find a Plan B because they are one of the major reasons we have a student loan crisis in this country.
+W-A-Y too many high school graduates, many with the “deck” stacked against them, opt for college, leaning on student loans to “pay the freight.”
+Most of these students would be wiser to find a Plan B.

 Notes